Adrianna is a safeTALK Trainer ready to teach you the tools you can use to be a suicide-alert-helper in a suicide safer community.

 Adrianna has led safeTALK workshops for Bishops University, the Toronto District School Board for Occasional Teachers, for individual groups, and supported workshops at University of Toronto.

 Want to bring this workshop to your community?
+Groups of 10 or more can book immediately.
 Email Adrianna today:

 → DOWNLOAD Toronto Keepsafe Connections PDF